Tyler Adams

 A homegrown player of the New York Red Bulls academy, Adams turned professional with the New York Red Bulls II as a sixteen-year-old before joining the New York Red Bulls first team a season later.
-Adams joined RB Leipzig in January 2019.
-Adams joined Leeds United three and a half years later in July 2022.
+Adams joined fellow Red Bull side RB Leipzig in January 2019 and played four seasons with the club, winning the 2021–22 DFB-Pokal.
+He joined Leeds United in July 2022, but following relegation he signed for Bournemouth in August 2023 for five years.

 Adams represented the United States at multiple youth levels before making his senior team debut in 2017.
-He won the U.S. Soccer Player of the Year award in 2022.
+He captained the U.S. at the 2022 FIFA World Cup and won the U.S. Soccer Player of the Year award in 2022.

 Club career

 Youth

 Adams joined the Red Bulls Academy in 2012 and played with the under-13, under-14, and under-16 sides before turning professional.

 New York Red Bulls II

 On March 19, 2015, Adams was signed to New York Red Bulls II, the club's senior reserve team playing in the United Soccer League.
 Adams made his debut for the team on April 4, 2015, in a 4–1 victory over Toronto FC II, the first victory in club history.
 After appearing regularly for NYRB II during the 2016 season, Adams helped the club to a 5–1 victory over Swope Park Rangers in the 2016 USL Cup Final.